Lernstick/glados/howtos/manual-install.md

 #### Miscellaneous

 * To fetch the exam backups, [rdiff-backup](http://rdiff-backup.nongnu.org/) 1.2.8 or newer is needed.
-* [OpenSSH](https://www.openssh.com/) client and key generator are needed to create a connection for rdiff-backup.
+* [OpenSSH](https://www.openssh.com/) client and its key generator `ssh-keygen` are needed to create a connection for rdiff-backup.
-* To analyze squashfs files, [Squashfs](http://squashfs.sourceforge.net/) is needed.
+* To support squashfs files, [Squashfs](http://squashfs.sourceforge.net/) is needed.
 * To support auto discovery of the exam server, [avahi](http://avahi.org/) is needed.
 * For the manual installation [Composer](https://getcomposer.org/download/) is needed.
 It can be removed subsequently.